 Jane Austen herself was first published by a publisher of military history as Pen and Sword are!
 What a wonderful dream.
 I feel so blessed and I am indebted to the people who have helped me along the way.
 What I have learnt is that we must believe in our creative urges and responses, we must follow that urge, that idea, that itch- we must scratch it.
 It is the way of joy and the way of feeling truly alive.
 We have discovered recently through our shared experience of life in lockdown and the presence of the pandemic, that we are all truly connected and we all need each other.
 I have a huge desire to support and help anyone who wants to follow their dreams, I have always done that as a teacher, but now I see I can help others too, outside the classroom.
 I hope that my book, which celebrates creativity and friendship will be an encouraging friend to every reader and that my story encourages others to keep going, to pick up their pen…and talk.

 Thank you so much Zoe for joining us today.
-If you’d like to find out more about Zoe’s new book, Jane Austen’s Best Friend; The Life and Influence of Martha Lloyd, keep scrolling.
+If you’d like to find out more about Zoe’s book, Jane Austen’s Best Friend; The Life and Influence of Martha Lloyd, keep scrolling.
 I’ve included the book cover notes below, as well as suggestions on where you can order your copy.
-This is definitely on my To Be Read list, it sounds like a fabulous and interesting read.

 Book Cover Notes